mikejaffe/backend-coding-interview/README.md

 ```

-## Architecture Decisions
+## Architecture Notes

 **Rails 8 + SQLite**
 - Rails 8 for rapid API development, SQLite is suffecient for this purpose.
 Postgres would be my choice for prouction.

 **Simple Token Based Authentication**
-- Simpler implementation for time-constrained challenge, would most likely use OAUTH or JWT in production apps
+- Simpler implementation for time-constrained challenge, would most likely use OAUTH / JWT in production apps

 **external_xxx columns**
 - In the photos and photographers models, I've made a design decision to make this scalable to handle any source.
 The idea being that the app could house photos from various providers.

 **JSON Columns for Photo URLs**
-- Store multiple image sizes efficiently in a single column which makes it easy to add/remove image sizes without migrations
+- Store multiple image sizes efficiently in a single column which makes it easy to add/remove image sizes without migrations.
+Since urls are most likely not to be a part of any deep searching, seems like a safe bet.
+In Postgres, which I'd use for a production app, jsonb field are indexable and searchable.
+So this would be a reporting solution if needed.

 **Soft Deletes**
 - Preserve data integrity by marking records as deleted vs hard deletes and allows recovery if needed
-- Maintains referential integrity
+- Maintains referential integrity, and audit friendly.

 ## Testing